-- 1. Active participation in international conferences on women's issues and presentation of the Islamic alternative of social setup. - The need for a wide scope informative familiarization about the position of Islam towards woman issues, especially her rights and duties; and dissemination of such information in the different live languages all over the world. - 3.
+- 1. Active participation in international conferences on women's issues and presentation of the Islamic alternative of social setup. - 2.
+The necessity for large-scale familiarization about the position of Islam towards women issues, especially her rights and duties; and dissemination of such knowledge in the world's diverse living languages. - 3.
 The Secretariat of the Academy should organize workshops and seminars to study the following: - a.
 International agreements and conventions on development, population and women's affairs, in order to work out the unified Islamic position towards their contents. - b.
 The issue of woman's political participation and its extents and criteria, in the light of the rules and Axioms and rulings of Shariah.